Ecosystem Approach to Fisheries Management (EAFM)

-Effective fisheries management has always been a challenge in the complex multi-species, multi-gear fisheries of the Asia-Pacific region.
-Traditional stock-based approaches have largely been ineffective, with management measures often not taking important aspects of the fisheries into account.
-As many of the region’s coastal fisheries have declined, the need for more effective and equitable management is increasingly evident.
+Fisheries face many threats and issues that reduce their potential to contribute to sustainable development.
+In the past, fisheries management has taken a single species approach, which has succeeded most often in temperate countries with existing good governance and compliance.
+Effective fisheries management has always been a challenge in the complex multi-species, multi-gear fisheries of the Asia-Pacific region; however, as many of the region’s coastal fisheries have declined, the need for more effective and equitable management has become increasingly evident.

 What is USAID Oceans’ Approach?

-EAFM develops realistic, equitable, and sustainable management plans that pursue sustainability by balancing ecological and human well-being through good governance.
-EAFM considers the relationship between fishing activities and the ecosystem as a whole, and as such includes the social and economic implications, as well as management requirements.
+USAID Oceans uses the EAFM, which shifts away from the single-species fisheries management approach of the past and towards an approach that seeks to balance ecological and human well-being priorities through effective fisheries governance.
+EAFM is a practical way to achieve sustainable development while maximizing the ecosystem benefits of a fishery.
 EAFM also addresses non-target species, endangered species, minimizing waste and pollution, biodiversity, and welfare of coastal states involved, including the interests of artisanal or small-scale fisheries and subsistence fishers.